What is 1.5kg in Pounds? A practical guide to Metric and Imperial Conversions

 -

 Dimensional Analysis (Factor-Label Method): This method uses conversion factors to systematically cancel out units until you arrive at the desired unit.
-This is a more robust method, especially for complex conversions involving multiple units.
+This is a more solid method, especially for complex conversions involving multiple units.
 For 1.5kg to lbs, it would look like this:

 1.5 kg * (2.20462 lbs / 1 kg) = 3.30693 lbs